-Occupational Studies at St Louis has four single award areas.
+Occupational Studies at St Louis has four GCSE single award areas.
 Each of these relates to a general occupational area and includes a range of optional units.
 Learners must complete two units from the same occupational area to achieve a qualification.
-In year 11, pupils choose two subjects from one of the subject areas.
-In Year 12 pupils must choose two subjects from a different subject area.
+In year 11 and 12, pupils choose two subjects from one of the subject areas.